smartshanghai/interviewphp/README.md

 ### Task

-In `assignments/a` there are two HTML files: index.html and contact.html.
-They are already set up to load `stylesheet.css` that you compiled in the previous step.
-Use symantic HTML and SCSS to build the designs below.

 Implement [assignments/a/profile.jpg](assignments/a/designs/profile.jpg) on the index.html page.
-Make a responsive grid of 6 profiles (max 3 per line) for different people (use random names, and the profile pictures from the `designs` folder).
+Make a responsive grid containing a couple of these profiles (max 3 per line) for different people (use random names, and any pictures).
 Buttons do not have to lead anywhere.
-Pay special attention to positioning and coloring.
+Pay attention to positioning and coloring.

-Implement the design in [assignments/a/contact.jpg](assignments/a/designs/contact.jpg) as the contact.html page.
-You do not have to implement the Javascript for the map, nor the actual sharing functionality of the social media buttons.
-Just use any appropriately-sized image for the map.

 ## B: PHP